#1 Guide to Freight Broker Training in 2024

 Do truck drivers and owner operators make good freight brokers or freight agents?

-Yes, going through freight broker training and becoming a freight broker or freight agent make perfect sense.
-After all, it allows you to utilize much of what you have learned as a truck driver while getting out of the truck.
+Yes, going through freight broker training and becoming a freight broker or freight agent makes perfect sense.
+After all, it allows you to utilize much of what you have learned as a truck driver, while getting off the road and working from home.
 You can build on your existing experience and maximize your income.

 How much does freight broker or freight agent training cost?

-Online classes can cost between $200 – 500.
-Freight broker schools can range from $1,000 – 5,000.
-And on the job training can allow you to get paid to learn but it takes significantly longer and opportunities may be limited.
+Online classes typically cost between $185 – $500.
+Freight broker schools can range from $1,000 – $5,000.
+And on the job training can allow you to get paid to learn, but it takes significantly longer and opportunities may be limited.

 How much can a freight broker or freight agent make?